cmoesgaard/curl/docs/URL-SYNTAX.md

 `rtmpt`, `rtmpte`, `rtmpts`, `rtsp`, `smb`, `smbs`, `smtp`, `smtps`, `telnet`, `tftp`

-When the URL is specified to identify a proxy, curl recognizes the following
+When the URL is specified to identify a proxy, carl recognizes the following
 schemes:

 `http`, `https`, `socks4`, `socks4a`, `socks5`, `socks5h`, `socks`